Lyssia-Seiden/Lyssia-Seiden.github.io/docs/index.md

 - Used Onshape CAD to create wiring mounts for vehicle.
 - Attended lectures by UCSD professor Jack Silberman on VMs, AI, and GNSS.

-## Work Experience

-### Mentoring

-Mentor for elementary and middle school robotics teams.
-Aug 2021-Dec 2022

-- Taught new programmers and engineers using Java or Scratch.

-### Inaugural aCADemy Summer Camp

-Lead
-June 2023

-- Organized other high school students to make presentations and materials for teaching CAD using Onshape to middle schoolers.
-- Created and delivered presentations and self-paced teaching.

 ## Education

 ### Piedmont High School